Shenton-supplemental/Muons_in_Fe2O3/README.md

 ---
 In these notebooks we provide supplemental material for our work on understanding the behaviour of muon-polaron complexes in Fe<sub>2</sub>O<sub>3</sub>.

   We provide <span style="font-variant:small-caps;">vasp</span> input and output files for each of the candidate muon stopping sites and states identified in the paper (also labelled as in the paper).
-We summarise the muon stopping sites and provide the code for analysing hyperfine tensors in the jupyter notebook: `Muon-site-summary.ipynb`
+We summarise the muon stopping sites and provide the code for analysing hyperfine tensors in the jupyter notebook: `Muon-site-summary.ipynb`.
+There one can also find a summary of the **computational details** for the paper.

   We further provide `vasprun.xml` files for some of the tests of convergence with respect to plane-wave cutoff energy and k-point sampling density.
 These tests are summarised in the jupyter notebook: `Convergence_tests-ENCUT-KPOINTS.ipynb`.